DRP60/SPaRTAN/PySPaRTAN_preRelease/README.md

 **Extract best parameters**

 After the cross-validation, we will be informed of the best parameters, if we have --fold > 0.
-Otherwise, the parameters provided will be deemed the best.
-If no parameters are specified and fold is set to 0, then the default parameters will be chosen as the best parameters.
+If fold is 0, the parameters provided will be used.
+If no parameters are provided and fold is set to 0, then the default parameters will be used.
 (Best Parameters shown in "Train the model with cross-validation")

 ```sh
 python SPaRTAN_run.py --fold 0